JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Securing WLAN.md

 	- Why use?
 		- WPA improved security by addressing some of WEP's vulnerabilities, but it still has weaknesses.
 TKIP is more secure but has been outdated compared to newer encryption methods
 	- When to use?
 		- WPA is considered obsolete as it is not recommended for new network.
-It can still be found in older devices but should be replaced with WPA2
+It can still be found in older devices but should be replaced with WPA2 or WPA3 when possible
+- WPA2 (Wi-Fi Protected Access 2):
+	- What?
+		- WPA 2